Cloud Seeding is the New 5G Conspiracy

 When I was an evangelical Christian, when something horrific happens, we were always told, “things happen for a reason.”
 Now, when horrible things happen, we pick and choose who is doing the hurting.
-In the case of the Los Angeles wildfires this past January, I heard that it was God’s punishment for being an evil city and evil people.
+Take the case of the Los Angeles wildfires this past January.
+I heard that it was God’s punishment for being an evil city and evil people.
 Some even told me that they wish more people died.
-However, when it comes to horrific things happening in red states, it is a weather weapon used by the deep state.
+When it comes to horrific things happening in red states, it is a weather weapon used by the deep state.
 This is where we are now.

-Conspiracy theories, pushed by online influencers, as well as members of Congress, are back to some weather seeding theory that caused the rain to happen and kill kids.
+Conspiracy theories, pushed by online influencers, and members of Congress, are back to some weather seeding theory.
+Cloud seeding caused the rain to happen and kill kids.

-“Due to the recent weather weapon deployed against Texas, which resulted in a high number of child murders, efforts to eliminate this military treason are being escalated,” Michael Meyer, the founder of anti-government extremist group Veterans on Patrol, posted a warning on his Telegram channel.
+“Due to the recent weather weapon deployed against Texas, which resulted in a high number of child murders, efforts to eliminate this military treason are being escalated,” Michael Meyer wrote.
+He’s the founder of anti-government extremist group Veterans on Patrol, posted a warning on his Telegram channel.

-Later that day, a NextGen Live Radar system operated by News 9 in Oklahoma City was attacked by an individual and taken offline briefly.
-Meyer has called for lone wolf attacks on NextGen Radar towers because it is believed that they are seeding the air, which is what the believe caused the massive downpour that caused flooding in the area of Texas.
+Later that day, a NextGen Live Radar system operated by News 9 in Oklahoma City was attacked by an individual.
+It was taken offline briefly.
+Meyer has called for lone wolf attacks on NextGen Radar towers.
+He believed that they are seeding the air.
+Which is what he believed caused the massive downpour that caused flooding in the area of Texas.

 NextGen Live Radar are the new 5G Towers